kevinmatthes/routines/documentation/README.md

 documentations automatically.

-Since there are various documentation creation tools, the scripts are named according to the software it utilises as well as the action it performs.
+Since there are various documentation creation tools, the scripts are named according to the software they utilise as well as the action it performs.
 Which applications are supported in detail and which of their functionalities are called by the scripts will be explained in detail in the following sections.